 Don’t you just love those drivers who let everybody and their dogs through when you’re in a rush to get the kids dropped off and get on your way to work?
-There’s a time and a place for nice people, and it’s certainly not during the school run!

 #5Ditch and Go

-We all know that time is precious but those parents who come to an abrupt standstill in front of you, flinging out young Billy and Poppy along with their school bags in the middle of the road could really just leave five minutes early, couldn’t they?
+We all know that time is precious but those parents who come to an abrupt standstill in front of you, flinging out young Billy and Poppy along with their school bags in the middle of the road could really just leave five minutes earlier, couldn't they?

 Every second counts when you’re a busy parent, but catching up with the school mums and dads through rolled down windows is not best use of time, for those sat behind you while you’re double parked talking about your extension at least.

-You know they only live in the next street but instead of walking the relatively short journey to the school gates, Mr and Mrs ‘Keeping up with the Joneses’ have decided to show off their prized four-by-four, unnecessarily powering up the 3 litre gas guzzler, blocking the road as they try to find a space.
+You know they only live in the next street but instead of walking the relatively short journey to the school gates, Mr and Mrs ‘Keeping up with the Joneses’ have decided to show off their prized 4x4, unnecessarily powering up the 3 litre gas guzzler, blocking the road as they try to find a space.
 When they’re not parking in a no-drop zone they end up parking almost as far away as their house.